MSiorr/15-Puzzle/README.md

 - Animation of moving the puzzle
 - Leaderboard
 - Movement counter
-- Sisplaying the puzzle number
+- Displaying the puzzle number
+- Timer